-In December 2021, the Bank of England announced the phased reintroduction of the UK CCyB at 1% effective from December 2022 and increasing to 2% from Q2 2023 provided the economic recovery continues.
 In July 2022, the Bank of England confirmed the increase in the UK CCyB to 2%, effective from July 2023.
-This results in a UK CCyB requirement of approximately 0.3% for the Group from December 2022, increasing to approximately 0.6% from July 2023.
+This results in a UK CCyB requirement of approximately 0.50%.

 In June 2022, the Central Bank announced the phased reintroduction of the RoI CCyB at 0.5% from June 2023.
-The Central Bank stated its intention to increase the RoI CCyB to 1.5% in mid-2023 (effective mid-2024) provided the economic recovery continues.
-The Central Bank decision results in a RoI CCyB requirement of approximately 0.3% from June 2023; potentially increasing to approximately 0.9% from mid-2024 subject to future Central Bank decision.
+In November 2022, the Central Bank announced the further increase of the CCyB to 1% from November 2023.
+In June 2023, the Central Bank confirmed the further increase of the CCyB to 1.5% from June 2024.
+This will result in the Group's CCyB increasing to approximately 0.9% from June 2024.

-The Central Bank has advised that the Group is required to maintain an O-SII buffer of 1.5% from July 1, 2021.
-The O-SII buffer is subject to annual review by the Central Bank.
+The Central Bank has advised that the Group is required to maintain an O-SII buffer of 1.5% subject to annual review by the Central Bank.
 The Group expects to maintain a CET1 ratio in excess of 13.5%.
 This includes meeting applicable regulatory capital requirements plus an appropriate management buffer.